 An overview of Wells Fargo

-Wells Fargo bank is headquartered in San Francisco and is one of the world's leading financial institutions, with approximately $1.9 trillion in assets.
+Wells Fargo bank is headquartered in San Francisco and is one of the world's leading financial institutions, with approximately $1.77 trillion in assets as of September 2025, according to the Federal Reserve.
 It was founded in March 1852 by Henry Wells and William G. Fargo to help customers send payments securely and to provide reliable places to access money, especially while traveling.

-Over the last 170 years, this bank has grown considerably.
+Over the last more than 170 years, this bank has grown considerably.
 It currently serves over 70 million customers, including one in three U.S. households.
-Though many of our readers may be familiar with the bank's credit cards — such as the Wells Fargo Propel American Express Card or the new Wells Fargo Active Cash Card — it also offers a wide array of banking, lending, and investment products.
+Though many of our readers may be familiar with the bank's credit cards — such as the Wells Fargo Propel American Express Card or the Wells Fargo Active Cash Card — it also offers a wide array of banking, lending, and investment products.
+Check out our full Wells Fargo banking review to learn more.

 Which loan products does Wells Fargo offer?

-Wells Fargo customers can apply for mortgages, auto loans, credit cards, student loans, and more.
+Wells Fargo customers can apply for mortgages, auto loans, credit cards, personal loans, and more.

 As a mortgage lender, Wells Fargo offers loans for borrowers buying or refinancing their houses.
 If you have enough equity in your home, you might even be able to do a cash-out refinance with Wells Fargo to pull out some of that equity.
 However, it's not currently offering home equity lines of credit (HELOCs) or home equity loans.